microsoft/confidential-container-demos/kafka/README.md

 ```
 export LOCATION="westcentralus" # This is the region of the resource group your AKS cluster resides
-export SERVICE_ACCOUNT_NAMESPACE="default" # This is the kubernetes namespace you intend to run encfs workload
+export SERVICE_ACCOUNT_NAMESPACE="kafka" # This is the kubernetes namespace you intend to run encfs workload
+export RESOURCE_GROUP="" # This is the resource group your AKS cluster resides
 export SERVICE_ACCOUNT_NAME="workload-identity-sa"
 export SUBSCRIPTION="$(az account show --query id --output tsv)"
 export USER_ASSIGNED_IDENTITY_NAME="myIdentity"